larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 _How many nodes (proteins) are common to all three diseases?
 And how many are common to some of the pairs of diseases?
 Note that you can see the nodes common to a pair by either deleting one of the three filters or by setting the third filter to **is not**._

+Depending on which option you choose, you will get slightly different numbers because in the first case (having only two filters) the set of proteins associated with the two disease might contain proteins associated with the third disease, while in the second case, you specifically set the third filter to choose proteins that are associated with the first two diseases but **not** with the third one.

 ### 1.4 Visualize disease associations

 In the next step, we will import the disease scores into a different table using the _Omics Visualizer_ app.
 Go to **Apps → Omics Visualizer → Import form node table**.
 In the resulting dialog, we will see all node attribute columns, including the ones created in Exercise 1.1.
 Note that if you kept _stringdb::_ in the column names, you will find the columns under the _strigndb_ namespace.
 Move the three columns containing the disease scores from **Available columns** to **Selected columns** using the **>** button and then click **Next** and **Import**.